 Prof. Umberto Bertazzoni received the “Giovanna Tosi” Prize for Cancer Research at the University of Insubria in September 2018 “For his seminal studies on human oncogenic retroviruses and for his tireless activity in foundation and support of international virology Institutions” which perfectly summarizes his long scientific life, recalls Luigi “Gino” Chieco-Bianchi (University of Padua), perhaps his closest friend, as well as collaborator and first Director of GVN Italy.

-Prof. Chieco-Bianchi continued, “I met Umberto in the early 1980s when, an established researcher at ISPRA (Higher Institute for Environmental Protection and Research), he dealt with the molecular mechanisms underlying the proliferation of neoplastic cells [his works on Tdt, terminal deoxynucleotidyl transferase , are among the most cited of that period – (1, 2)].
+Prof. Chieco-Bianchi continued, “I met Umberto in the early 1980s when, an established researcher at ISPRA (Higher Institute for Environmental Protection and Research), he dealt with the molecular mechanisms underlying the proliferation of neoplastic cells .
 With the advent of AIDS, his skills in enzymology became invaluable for the study of reverse transcriptase, the key enzyme of retroviruses such as HIV (human immunodeficiency virus, cause of AIDS) and HTLV (human T lymphotropic virus, the first pathogenic human retrovirus, discovered in 1980, and causative agent of a relatively rare form of adult T-cell leukemia and neurological syndromes).
 Umberto immediately became part of the group of “human retrovirologists”, initially not very numerous – which I too had joined in after abandoning my studies on murine retroviruses – soon conquering a leading position in the study of HTLV.
 Those were years of intense and enthusiastic work: many young scholars, who returned from the USA and various European countries, where they had acquired new skills, were recruited together with the most valid Italian research groups in the National AIDS Project, adequately funded by the Ministry of Health and managed by the Istituto Superiore di Sanità under the intelligent and rigorous scientific direction of Giovanni Battista Rossi.
 Umberto participated assiduously in the periodic meetings, very animated, in which the various Operational Units of the Project reported the results achieved, thanks to which Italy in those years established itself among the leading countries for AIDS research.”